quixio/quix-docs/docs/tutorials/train-and-deploy-ml/deploy-ml.md

 # Deploy your ML model

-In this part of the tutorial, you deploy the Pickle file [containing your ML model](./train-ml.md) to the Quix Platform.
+In this part of the tutorial, you deploy the Pickle file [containing your ML model](./train-ml.md) to Quix.
 Your ML code then uses this model to predict braking in real time.

 ![What you'll build](./images/run-live.png)